 Action Plan and Levels for PFAS

-In November 2018, DEC developed a PFAS Action Plan to provide a coordinated response by the agency's environmental programs to address this emerging public health concern.
+In November 2018, DEC developed a PFAS Action Plan to provide a coordinated response by the department's environmental programs to address this emerging public health concern.
 The action plan will be updated over time as progress is achieved, new information becomes available, or additional actions are needed.
-We are updating the action plan at this time.
-Please check back to review the revised document.

-To review the Environmental Protection Agency's PFAS action plan, see EPA PFAS Action Plan February 2019 (PDF 2.2M)
+To review the Environmental Protection Agency's (EPA) PFAS action plan, see EPA PFAS Action Plan February 2019.

-In 2018, ADEC set action levels for six PFAS compounds, including PFOS and PFOA.
-On April 9, 2019, ADEC published a revised Technical Memorandum on Action Levels for PFAS that supersedes the 2018 action levels memorandum and aligns the action levels with EPA’s Lifetime Health Advisory (LHA) levels for PFOS and PFOA.
+In 2018, DEC set action levels for six PFAS compounds, including PFOS and PFOA.
+On April 9, 2019 and October 19, 2019, DEC published revisions to the Technical Memorandum on Action Levels for PFAS in Water that supersedes the 2018 action levels memorandum and aligns the action levels with EPA’s Lifetime Health Advisory (LHA) levels for PFOS and PFOA.
 Action levels serve as thresholds for determining when responsible parties need to provide water treatment or alternative water sources for impacted water supplies.
-To review the revised technical memorandum, see ADEC Revised Tech Memo on Action Levels for PFAS in Water (PDF).
+To review the revised technical memorandum, see DEC Revised Technical Memorandum on Action Levels for PFAS in Water.

 On October 1, 2018, DEC issued proposed regulatory cleanup levels for six PFAS in soil and groundwater for public comment.
 The comment period closed November 13, 2018.
 At this time, the proposed amendments are on hold by the department.
 For more information visit: PFAS Cleanup Level Amendments.